 Once logged in, click Install Office in the upper right-hand corner, and then select Office 365 apps from the drop-down menu.

-NOTE The default installation of Office 365 is 32-bit.
-To install the 64-bit version, select Other install options, then select Advanced under Version.
+The default installation of Office 365 is 32-bit.
+To install the 64-bit version, select Other install options.
+In the Apps & devices tab and under the Office header, select 64-bit from the Version drop-down menu, then select Install Office.
 If you are unsure whether you need 32-bit or 64-bit, we recommend the default 32-bit installation.
 For more information, check out our Help Center Article that will show you how to find your bit version.

 NOTE If you have difficulty installing Office 365 through portal.office.com, you can access the software installation page directly at portal.office.com/OLS/MySoftware.aspx.
 This software page can also be reached by accessing your GCU email through the Student Portal.
-After logging into your email, click the sprocket in the upper right-hand corner, select Office 365 in the Your app settings section, and finally click Software on the settings page.
-To begin the the installation click Install near the bottom.
+After logging into your email, click the Circle with your initial, which is located on the upper-right hand corner.
+Under the My Account menu, click the My account link.
+Then, you will be redirected to the My account page.
+Click the Office apps tab.
+Then click View Apps & Devices.
+Under the Office heading, select your preferred bit under the Version drop-down menu.
+To begin installation, click the orange Install Office button.

 Click Yes to start installing.